 Grace and Tippy, Tippy and Grace.

 It’s hard to tell where one ends and the other begins, even for Grace and her sister.
 One pair of legs carries them, their arms looped around on another for support.
 Born as conjoined twins, they’ve never been apart, and they never wish to be separated.
 When they’re forced to attend school for the first time after being homeschooled all their lives, Grace and Tippy predict the same ruthless gawking and cruelty from their classmates.
-Two friends open a doorway to a life far more normal than they ever expected possible.
-Then their health takes … Continue reading
+Two friends open a doorway to a life far more normal than they ever expected possible. … Continue reading